firebase/quickstart-ios/authentication/README.md

   - Click **Anonymous** and turn on the **Enable** switch, then click **Save**.
   - Run the app on your device or simulator.
-  - Choose **Anonymous Authentication**  to launch the **Anonymous Sign In** flow
+  - Choose **Anonymous Authentication**  to launch the **Anonymous Sign In** flow See the official [Firebase docs for anonymous authentication](https://firebase.google.com/docs/auth/ios/anonymous-auth) for more info!

 ### Custom Auth System